 Each case is unique.
 As a result, the Human Rights Defenders program is extremely flexible in the kind of support offered, tailoring it to best meet the needs of the recipient.
 The Institute strives to keep individuals close to their homelands, although the program might also identify and support individuals already relocated to another country, including the United States.

-Since the program started, the Institute has supported 14 defenders from Afghanistan, Azerbaijan, Bangladesh, Cuba, Ethiopia, Honduras, Nicaragua, Palestine, Pakistan, Russia, South Sudan, Syria, Tajikistan and Yemen.
+Since the program started, the Institute has supported 30 defenders from Afghanistan, Azerbaijan, Bangladesh, Cameroon, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, Iran, Kuwait, Nicaragua, Niger, Nigeria, Palestine, Pakistan, Russia, Rwanda, South Sudan, Syria, Tajikistan, Venezuela and Yemen.
 The activists come from varying backgrounds – journalists, researchers, bloggers, civic activists, scholars – underscoring the growing repressive nature of governments around the world.
 One activist survived repeated attempts against her life, others were jailed for their activism and all of them left their countries to seek safety and refuge.
 Our support is aimed at helping them re-settle, while remaining engaged in the fight for human rights in their home countries.

 JAMILA AFGHANI, Activist for Women’s Rights and Education from Afghanistan